-Storage Works Command Console (SWCC) software communicates with the HSG80 controllers through an existing storage unit, or logical unit number (LUN).
+StorageWorks Command Console (SWCC) software communicates with the HSG80 controllers through an existing storage unit, or logical unit number (LUN).
 The dedicated LUN that SWCC uses is called the Command Console LUN (CCL).
 The CCL serves as the communication device for the HS-Series Agent and identifies itself to the host by a unique identification string.
 By default, a CCL device is enabled within the HSG80 controller on host port 1.
 The HSG80 uses both SCSI-2 or SCSI-3 with your platform.
-The CCL behaves differently for each and Windows NT and Windows 2000 have specific requirements for CCL behavior.
+The CCL behaves differently for each and Windows 2000 Datacenter has specific requirements for CCL behavior.
 See Chapter 3 for a more detailed explanation.